-"The Health United Building will serve 1,400 students academically from the College of Professional Sciences, plus an average of 1,000 students engaged in intramural sports, plus wellness," said Paul Gore, Dean of the College of Professional Sciences.
+"The Health United Building serves 1,400 students academically from the College of Professional Sciences, plus an average of 1,000 students engaged in intramural sports, plus wellness," said Paul Gore, former Dean of the College of Professional Sciences.
 "Up to 25 percent of the campus might be in the building at any given time—making their experience of campus and their learning richer and deeper.
 One of our emerging areas of expertise and national recognition is our capacity to provide interprofessional collaboration.
 These are students who are going to work together in the same type of facilities when they graduate and get jobs."

 "What sets Xavier Athletics apart from other universities is the strong sense of community, a community that has been an integral part of our successful move to the Big East," said Greg Christopher, Director of Athletics.
 "A key part of the plan is the Heidt Family Champions Center, a competitive advantage for our 11 sports that make a home here.
 At the end of the day, you're trying to get better and you're trying to do more.
 And that's what this facility represents — us trying to take one step further."

 The Heidt Family Champions Center will change the landscape for Xavier’s Olympic sports and the nearly 250 student-athletes that will call it home.
 The building is scheduled to open in the fall of 2021 and will be the new home to cross country, track and field, swimming, men's soccer, women's soccer and baseball.

 The relocation of Xavier’s Olympic sports to a newly renovated, state-of-the art “Olympic Village” will transform the experience for 60 percent of Xavier’s student-athletes and nearly half of the department’s staff and coaches.

 Renovations will include: